SWOT-community/PixCDust/README.md

 python tests/init_tests.py -I INPUT_FOLDER -H HYDROWEB_AUTH
 ```

-You then can run the onveerters tests:
+You then can run the converters tests:
 ```
 pytest
 ```